stooged/PI-Pwn/README.md

 ## FTP / Binload

 If the pi pwn was setup to allow internet access you can use the ftp, klog, and binloader servers on the console<br>
-Your pi must be also connected to your home network via wifi or a second enthernet connection<br>
+Your pi must be also connected to your home network via wifi or a second ethernet connection<br>
 To connect to the servers from your pc just connect to the raspberry pi ip on your network and all requests will be forwarded to the console<br>

 For ftp make sure you set the transfer mode on your ftp client software to `Active` not passive.<br>